gottacatchenall/ms_false_negatives/README.md

 the inferences we make from data.
-Incorporating a better understanding of sampling effort and bias to the design of biodiversity monitoring systems, and the inference and predictive models we apply to this data, is imperative in understanding how biodiversity is changing, and making actionable forecasts about the future of ecological interactions on our planet.
+Incorporating a better understanding of sampling effort and bias to the design of biodiversity monitoring systems, and the inference and predictive models we apply to this data, is imperative in understanding how biodiversity is changing, and making forecasts that can guide conservation action.

+# Acknowledgements

+AG & MDC acknowledge the support of the Liber Ero Chair for Biodiversity conservation and NSERC.

 # References